 Along your journey towards fulfilling your long-term vision of the future, you will confront many problems.
-Some of these problems will be unexpected, and if you are not ready and able to deal with them, it then becomes easy to indulge in those short-term pleasures that will bring you momentary periods of comfort — essentially distracting you from your problems.
+Some of these problems will, of course, surprise you in unexpected ways.
+And if you’re not ready to deal with them, then you are likely to succumb to short-term pleasures that bring you momentary periods of comfort.
+These pleasures will essentially distract you from your problems.

-Problems can be quite unpredictable, and you won’t always know what problems you might face in advance.
-And yet problems are something you can effectively work through at the time as long as you don’t get caught up indulging in temptations that are likely to distract your mind from the most important tasks at hand.
+Problems can be quite unpredictable by nature, and you won’t always know what problems might arise.
+And yet problems are things you can effectively work through as long as you don’t get caught up indulging in temptations that are likely to distract you.

-For this very reason, it’s critical that you identify the temptations you might confront along your journey that could sidetrack you when the road becomes difficult.
+For this very reason, it’s critical that you identify the temptations you might confront along your journey.
+These are temptations that could sidetrack you when facing adversity.
 Ask yourself: